openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.rst

 +++++++++++++++++++++++++++++++++++++++
 OpenVINO runtime provides a set of optimizations that allows more efficient inference of LLMs.
 This includes Dynamic quantization of activations of 4/8-bit quantized MatMuls and KV-cache quantization.

-* Dynamic quantization enables quantization of activations of MatMul opterations that have 4 or 8-bit quantized weights (see `LLM Weight Compression <weight_compression>`__).
+* Dynamic quantization enables quantization of activations of MatMul operations that have 4 or 8-bit quantized weights (see `LLM Weight Compression <weight_compression>`__).
   It leads to improvement of the inference latency and throughput of LLMs but can cause some insignificant deviation in the generation accuracy.
-To enable  Dynamic quantization one should use the corresponding inference property as follows:
+The quantization is performed group-wise manner.
+It means that values in a group share quantization parameters.
+The group size is configurable.
+The rule of thumb here is the larger the group size the faster the inference but the lower the accuracy.
+We recommend using the values ``32``, ``64``, or ``128``.
+To enable  Dynamic quantization, use the corresponding inference property as follows: